-Traditionally, a Family Office is like a club that you join.
+Traditionally, a Family Office has been like a club that you join.
 You need to have enough wealth to get in.
 If you qualify to get in, you can subscribe to a list of services, and pay for what you use.
 The traditional Family Office is a service for sale that the wealthy purchase.
 Not surprisingly, businesses based upon earning a percentage off of other people’s money provide Family Office services as a way to attract new wealth into their revenue pool.
 The number of companies chasing that wealth is perpetually on the rise.
 Since the traditional Family Office is a service for sale, we should not be surprised to discover that regulators have something to say about them.

 Because a Family Office performs business functions, it will typically have traditional business officers such as an Executive Officer, Financial Officer, Accounting Officer, Technology Officer, Human Relations Officer, Purchasing, Philanthropy and Community Relations, Property Manager, and so forth.
 The question is, who is going to fill those offices?
 For some ultra-net worth families, the family members themselves are busy enjoying the wealth, so they outsource the function by hiring third party professionals to fill these offices.
 Single Family Offices serve only one family.
 Multi-Family Offices serve many families.
 There are various classes of Family Offices based on the functions that they outsource.